MCHatcher/Fast-computation-Gini/README.md

 # Fast-computation-Gini
-Fast computation of the Gini coefficient
+This repository provides code for fast computation of the Gini coefficient using bsxfun.